Nipuni002/Online_Computer_Spare_Parts_System/README.md

 # Online_Computer_Spare_Parts_System

-The Online Computer Spare Parts System implements a Return and Refund CRUD operation using Java and OOP principles.
+The Online Computer Spare Parts System implements a Return and Refund CRUD operation using Java and OOP principles, MVC architecture.
 It allows customers to create, read, update, and delete return requests for defective or unwanted items.

 ![Screenshot (504)](https://github.com/user-attachments/assets/1d632a75-6e92-46ed-af1a-4ca3fc869f32)